da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

 The subfolders correspond to the various
 [processing stages](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/processing_stages.md).
 According to the structure of the different areas in addition to the basic folder layout we need directories for at least one user to run tests against the system.
-This first user is typically the TEST user.
-Every user (TODO link) has a unique property called "contractor short name" which we most of the time call csn for short, as it is done in the processing stages document, where [csn1],[csn2] act as placeholders for the various short names.
+This first user (or contractor in DNSCore terminology) is typically the TEST user.
+Every  [contractor](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/object_model.md#contractor) has a unique property called "contractor short name" which we most of the time call csn for short, as it is done in the processing stages document, where [csn1],[csn2] act as placeholders for the various short names.
 Note that short names are case sensitive.
-For our system to work with the TESTS user, extend the directory structure like this:
+For our system to work with the TEST user, extend the directory structure like this:

     [somewhere]/storage/
                     user/